One goal in eight games: Inside Sancho's post-Man Utd saga slump | Goal.com

 One goal in eight games: Inside Sancho's post-Man Utd saga slump

-Forget you may have heard - rumours of Jadon Sancho's decline have been greatly exaggerated.
+Forget what you may have heard - rumours of Jadon Sancho's decline have been greatly exaggerated.

 While it is true that Sancho has not been at his best this season, few players ever even reach the benchmarks he has set in his career so far.